joba-1/Corona_Model/README.md

     conda activate gerdaenv

+For windows (10) please install geopandas in the created environment via conda:

+    conda install geopandas

 Now, please proceed as described in [Quick install](#quick-install)

 ### Quick install
 If you are not already there, please navigate to your GERDA repository directory on your local machine, e.g. ``` mypath/GERDA/```.
 To assure the correct package dependencies (required!), please install the gerda package via pip: